If you

 thermostat to adjust the temperature of your keg

-fridge.
-The reasons for this are simple:
+freezer.
+The reasons for this are simple: beer will normally freeze at 28 °.
+Don't worry,

 the external thermostat only costs $53.00 and you